mnaji42/lava-grid/docs/COMMENTING_GUIDELINES.md

 - Use triple slashes `///` for documenting public items (modules, structs, enums, functions, traits, constants, etc.).
 - These comments are used by `cargo doc` to generate documentation.
 - Always start doc comments with a summary line, followed by a blank line, then details/examples if needed.
+- **Do not over-comment:** Only document what is not obvious from the code.

 **Example:**